LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/working-hours-management-best-practices.md

 ### Limitations for both API and UI

-Limitations when using the Working hours functionality both via the API and via the LiveEngage workspace:

-* The maximum length for a special occasion with shift status set to OFF is 30 days.
+The maximum length for a special occasion with shift status set to OFF is 30 days.
+This limitation applies when using the Working hours functionality both via the API and via the LiveEngage workspace.

 ## Best practices

-* In order to create ‘overnight’ shifts (e.g shifts that start at 9:00 pm and end at 1:00 am), they must be split into 2 separate shifts (first shift: 9:00 pm to 11:59 pm, second shift 12:00 am to 1:00 am)
+In order to create ‘overnight’ shifts (e.g shifts that start at 9:00 pm and end at 1:00 am), they must be split into 2 separate shifts (first shift: 9:00 pm to 11:59 pm, second shift 12:00 am to 1:00 am)

 ## FAQs